hansyuan/cr-algs/README.md

 TODO link the clock with the chooser and the gui

+The lab notebook I will use is in sim.ipynb

 - Now I get why we used the Python Notebook.
 Fortunately, I heard that the new Jupyter lab is out so maybe I will try to install it.